SECTION 1 – VERSION AND DATE OF APPLICABILITY

-The treatments carried out internally and externally are likely to be of different types, such as: collection, recording, organization, structuring, conservation, extraction, consultation, use, storage available, reconciliation, limitation, deletion, anonymization, pseudonymization or encryption.
+The treatments carried out internally and externally are likely to be of different types, such as collection, recording, organization, structuring, conservation, extraction, consultation, use, storage available, reconciliation, limitation, deletion, anonymization, pseudonymization, or encryption.

 A transfer can be carried out by

-- Derogation provided in Article 49 of the GDR (contractual obligation serving the interests of a data subject, for example).
+- Derogation is provided in Article 49 of the GDR (contractual obligation serving the interests of a data subject, for example).